openvinotoolkit/open_model_zoo/demos/classification_demo/README.md

     -h                        Print a usage message.
     -i "<path>"               Required.
 Path to a folder with images or path to an image file.
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
-      -l "<absolute_path>"    Required for CPU custom layers.Absolute path to a shared library with the kernels implementation.
-          Or
-      -c "<absolute_path>"    Required for GPU custom kernels.
-Absolute path to the .xml file with kernels description.
     -labels "<path>"          Required.
 Path to .txt file with labels.
     -gt "<path>"              Optional.
 Path to ground truth .txt file.
     -d "<device>"             Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Sample will look for a suitable plugin for device specified.